asmaatbaeen/duplicate_reports/README.md

 To run the notebook LOCALLY, open the `duplicate_reports.ipynb` file using [VS Code](https://code.visualstudio.com/) or [Jupyter Labs](https://jupyterlab.readthedocs.io).

 **Methods Used to Identify Duplicates:**
+- Cosine similarity using TFIDF
-- Sentence transformers
+- Levenshtein
 - Fuzzy matching
-- (Specify additional method)
+- Embeddings
+    - Sentence transformers ('distilbert-base-nli-mean-tokens')
+    - Sentence transformers ('all-MiniLM-L6-v2')

 **Results:**
 The results, including any graphs or visualizations, can be found in the notebook.